hapax/hapax.github.io/assets/simple-physics.md

 \frac{[\text{distance}]}{[\text{time}]} = \frac{L}{T}.
 $$

-Physics is to tell us how measurements depend on each other.
+Physical laws tell us how measurements depend on each other.
-Newton's second law $F = ma$ tells us that if we measure a given force
+For example, Newton's second law $F = ma$ tells us that if we measure a given force
 $F$ on an object whose mass is measured to be $m$, it will accelerate at a rate $a = F/m$.
-Now, it's a simple observation, but if the two sides of $F = ma$ are equal, the dimensions must agree.
+It's a very simple observation, but if the two sides of $F = ma$ are equal, the dimensions must agree.
-In fact, this is often enough to *determine* how quantities in a physical system depend on each other!
+Sometimes, this observation is enough to *determine* relationships between measurements!
-Since we throw away numbers when we take dimensions, these answers from dimensional analysis are usually only good up to an overall numerical factor.
+Since we throw away numbers, dimensional analysis will usually only be good up to an overall numerical factor.

 #### Example: spring-mass system